roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 Stir liquids with ice.
 Strain into tumbler glass over ice cubes.
 Garnish with orange twist.

+#cocktail([Dark Boulevard])

+- 3 oz #ingredient([Bourbon]) #indexIn([Whiskey])
+- ½ oz #ingredient([Campari])
+- ½ oz #ingredient([Cocoa Butter Washed Bourbon])
+- 1 bar spoon #ingredient([Red Vermouth])
+- #ingredient([Dark Chocolate]) for garnish

+The day before, melt the cocoa butter, then pour it into a clean jar, mix in the bourbon and leave to cool a little.
+Seal, leave to infuse at room temperature for half an hour, then put in the freezer overnight.

+The next day, lift off and discard the solidified cocoa butter, which will have risen to the top of the jar, then pass the bourbon through a coffee filter to strain off any impurities.

+Stir liquids with ice.
+Strain into tumbler glass over ice cubes.
+Crumble a square of chocolate into shards and put them onto a tea spoon.
+Rest the spoon on the rim of the glass and serve.

 #stick(
 [#cocktail([Vanilla Ice])],[
 - 2 oz #ingredient([Eggnogg])